SpenceKonde/LiquidCrystal_I2C_Tiny/README.md

+# Overview #
+This fork of the LiquidCrystal_I2C library will be modified to support I2C operation on ATTiny chips that lack hardware I2C master capability, both those that use a USI and those that must use a full software implementation (SoftI2CMaster).

+Currently it does not do this.

 # Installation #
 Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.
 Create the folder "libraries" in case it does not exist yet.
 Place all the files in the "LiquidCrystal_I2C" folder.